4d/docs/docs/Concepts/identifiers.md

 DIALOG([Storage];"Note box"+String($vlStage))
 ```

+## Functions

+Function names must be compliant with standard [property naming rules](#additional-rules-for-object-property-and-orda-names).

+> Tip: Starting the function name with an underscore character ("_") will exclude the function from the autocompletion features in the 4D code editor.

 ## Named Selections

 A named selection name can contain up to 255 characters, not including scope character(s).